 Water Is Cool!

-The purpose of the lesson is to learn about the uses of water, the water cycle, and to discuss the importance of water as a nonrenewable resource.
-A further purpose is to discuss why being good stewards of this resource is acting for the common good.
+The purpose of the lesson is to visualize water as a finite resource and to discuss why being good stewards of this resource is acting for the common good.

 The learner will:

 - name places where water is stored around the Earth.

 - give reasons why we should care for freshwater.

 - copies of handout for each student: Water on Earth